Research interests

 Computational workflows

 Numerical algorithms and associated meta-data are the backbone of simulations in engineering problems, where, practically, different methods are chained to design workflows.
 In this work we analyze general and particular components and provides an abstract multi-layered description of CSE workflows: Each component will be characterized through an input/output description so that model, code, and data can be used interchangeably and, in the best case, redundantly.
-More to follow soon…
+A working proof of concept has been published recently, and can be accessed here.

 Phase-field modeling